garden-io/garden/docs/other-plugins/container.md

 database migrations, but you can run anything you like of course).
 The action has a dependency on the `my-database` deployment, so that Garden will make sure the database is deployed before running the migration job.

-Since Garden `0.13` `Test` actions can also be dependencies for any other kinds of actions, e.g `Build`, `Deploy` and `Run` actions.

 One thing to note, is that `Run` actions should in most cases be _idempotent_, meaning that running the same `Run` action multiple times should be safe.

 See the [reference](../reference/action-types/Run/container.md#tasks) for all the configurable parameters for `Run` actions of `container` type.

 ## Referencing from other actions

+Since Garden version `0.13` any action (of any `kind` and `type`) can depend on any other action.

 Actions can reference outputs from each other using [template strings](../using-garden/variables-and-templating.md#template-string-basics).